Luzo0/GoEmotions_portuguese/README.md

 # GoEmotions for Portuguese

-This repository contains scripts for downloading, translating the datasets and fine-tuning a bert model for portuguese emotion classification based on the [GoEmotions](https://github.com/google-research/google-research/tree/master/goemotions) dataset.
+This repository contains scripts for downloading, translating the datasets and perform the fine-tuning of a BERT model for portuguese emotion classification based on the [GoEmotions](https://github.com/google-research/google-research/tree/master/goemotions) dataset.
 Original and Ekman taxonomy are supported.

-## Requirements
+## Step 1: Requirements

 Create an environment, clone this repository and run:
 ```
 pip install -r requirements.txt
 ```

-## Dataset
+## Step 2: Dataset

 First you should download and translate the original dataset, for this run the following script:
 ```